tera-alkahest/alkahest/README.md

 ## Usage

-Once you've configured Alkahest, run `alkahest-server.exe` to start it.
+Once you've configured Alkahest, run `Alkahest.exe` to start it.
 Once Alkahest finishes initializing, and if everything went fine, you should be able to just start TERA and play.

 For some regions, you may need to log into TERA first, then start Alkahest just before actually launching the game.
 This is necessary because some regions use